DEFRA/future-flood-forecasting-web-portal-gis/README.md

 * Ensure the required environment variables are set.
 * Run ./bootstrap.sh from the directory containing this file.

-## Local Linux Host Based Docker Build
+## Local Linux host based docker build

 * Ensure the required environment variables are set.
 * Run ./local-bootstrap.sh from  the directory containing this file.
 This creates a SQL Server 2017 instance containing a database called **fffswebportalgis** running in a Docker container.
 Volumes are not used at present.

+## Post build activities

+The GIS database must be [enabled](https://desktop.arcgis.com/en/arcmap/10.7/tools/data-management-toolbox/enable-enterprise-geodatabase.htm).

 ## Contributing to this project